weedeej/Launderers/README.md

 - **Custom UI:** Thanks to [this discord](https://discord.gg/QMzd7u6yZb), I learned how to created prefabs for custom UIs.
 - **Envy System:** The Launderer will get envious of your money and will ask for a higher cut percentage at random.
 - **Launderer Mix Requests:** The Launderer will ask for a mix request at random.
 This is an event that can increase/decrease the Launderer's cut percentage.
+- **NPC Investments:** After a streak, Launderers will invest in your shady business and you will earn some "daily" cash.

 ## Launderers